jnocz/demo-kmp/README.md

-Kotlin Multiplatform project targeting Android, iOS.\n This repository is DEMO version of the existing application https://play.google.com/store/apps/details?id=eu.bazarsearch.app For DEMO purposes is online search DISABLED, database is prepopulated with sample search results.
+Kotlin Multiplatform project targeting Android, iOS.

+This repository is DEMO version of the existing application https://play.google.com/store/apps/details?id=eu.bazarsearch.app

+For DEMO purposes is online search DISABLED, database is prepopulated with sample search results.

 * `/shared` is for code that is shared across Compose Multiplatform applications.